stastnypremysl/lsql-csv/README.md

       SELECT_EXPR -> ATOM_SELECTOR SELECT_EXPR
       SELECT_EXPR ->

       ATOM_SELECTOR ~~> ATOM ...
-ATOM   //Wildcard and expansion magic
+ATOM   // Wildcard and expansion magic

       ATOM -> CONSTANT
       ATOM -> COL_SYMBOL
       ATOM -> $(ARITMETIC_EXPR)
       ATOM -> AGGREGATE_FUNCTION(SELECT_EXPR)

-      ATOM -> ATOM#ATOM     //# is not really char...two atoms can be written without space and will be appended, if they can be separated by compiler using exotic chars
+      // # is not really char:
+      // two atoms can be written without space and will be appended,
+      // if they can be separated by compiler using exotic chars ATOM -> ATOM#ATOM

       AGGREGATE_FUNCTION -> cat
       AGGREGATE_FUNCTION -> sum